MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/AIShell/how-to/agent-azure.md

 - Any exceptions encountered during usage
 - The details provided using the `/like` or `/dislike` commands

-You can disable this telemetry by modifying the `telemetry` property in the configuration file.
+You can disable this telemetry by modifying the `telemetry` property in the configuration file outlined below.

 ## Agent Configuration